embeddedproductdev-create/ur_mesh_ir_node/README.md

 2. Unzip it and you will find a folder named **IRremoteESP8266-master**.
 Copy this entire folder to `"Project directory/components/arduino/libraries"` path.
 3. Inside the `Project directory/components/arduino/` there will be a file named **CMakeLists.txt**.
    1. **NOTE**: The following instruction may not apply to you exactly because it may differ based on the ESP-IDF version that you are going to use in future.
 I started this project with using **`ESP-IDF v5.1.2`**.
 But the overall procedure will be same.
 The compiler needs to know that there is a file in this location that it can use during compilation.
 Let's continue with the procedure ...
    1. In this file, there will be a line **set(includedirs**.
-To this, include the following: `libraries/IRremoteESP8266/src`.
+Inside that, include the following: `libraries/IRremoteESP8266/src`.